How is pay defined for the purposes of reporting an organisation's gender pay gap?

 - shift premium pay.

-In its consultation on mandatory gender pay gap reporting for public-sector employers, the Government has indicated that the Regulations will be amended to clarify that pay for employees on annual leave, sick leave and maternity, paternity, adoption and parental leave will be included unless the employee is receiving less than his or her normal pay due to being on leave.
+Sick pay, and pay for employees on maternity, paternity, adoption, parental or shared parental leave should not be included if the employee is receiving less than his or her normal pay due to being on leave.

 - overtime pay;